 If the reputation of Kodak or its brand erodes significantly, it could have a material impact on our financial results.

-Kodak's products and brand have worldwide recognition.
-Kodak's reputation, and the reputation of our brand, form the foundation of our relationships with key stakeholders and other constituencies, including customers, suppliers, distributors, channel partners, consumers and investors.
+Kodak's brand and products have worldwide recognition.
+Kodak's reputation, and the reputation of our brand, form the foundation of our relationships with key stakeholders and other constituencies, including customers, suppliers, distributors, channel partners, consumers, employees and investors.
 Any harm to the reputation of Kodak or our brand could have a material adverse impact on our results of operations, business and financial condition.
 The value of Kodak's brand is reflected, in part, in our Brand segment, which licenses the Kodak brand for use by third parties in a wide range of products.
 Consumers and the public may view the products and activities of brand licensees as the products and activities of Kodak.
 The measures Kodak undertakes to research and manage licensee relationships and assess the quality of their products may not be sufficient to protect against legal proceedings and reputational harm in the event that licensed products and services do not meet consumer expectations for quality and safety.
 Other factors that could dilute or damage the reputation of Kodak and our brand include the failure of products and services to meet customer expectations, litigation and government investigations, negative or inaccurate comments in the media, including social media, and failure to meet and manage customer and industry expectations regarding the impact of our business on matters of social responsibility and environmental sustainability.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.